y-lohse/bjj/_drafts/2014-01-27-learning-from-the-esports-scene.md

 ***

 Ultimately, I think it boils down to a simple strategy: provide a better service to the growing number of practionners.
 Strive to make attending a competition a great experience, for both competitors and spectators.
-Live on-site comments are hardly possible, but announcing intereting fights, providing eveyrone with a comfortable seat & a good view and clearly displaying the points would go a long way.
+Live on-site comments are hardly possible, but announcing interesting fights, providing everyone with a comfortable seat & a good view and clearly displaying the points would go a long way.

 Or we could keep trying to make jiu jitsu more mainstream, make it look more impressive and ban techniques to keep the metagame basic.
 That turned out great for judo, didn’t it?